An Introduction to Boudoir Posing

 ATTENTION TO DETAIL

 Boudoir is about empowerment, so using liquify to change a woman from a size 12 to a size 4 does not give her a realistic view of what she looks like.
-We believe that a woman should walk away from the shoot saying, “Wow, I can’t believe that’s me!”
+I believe that you should walk away from your shoot saying, “Wow, I can’t believe that’s me!”
 Not because it looks nothing like her, but because it is her and not an overly photoshopped version of someone she does not recognize.
 This is where posing comes into play.
 You need to stretch out a woman to make sure you are not seeing any rolls in the skin.
 As well, get her butt lifted, her chest out, and her calves raised, to be able to see the curves and make her look as sexy as possible.